 What achievement data did you use?
 School Data Profile, EOC and AP test scores, Graduation rate statistics, Grading data for students, Performance of extracurricular activities in competition What does your achievement data tell you?
 SMHS has high achievement results in many areas.
 Academics, athletics, fine arts, and club activity achievement are all points of pride at SMHS.
-There are areas of challenge, especially when looking at subgroup data, and we work to address those areas each school year.
+We need to continue to address subgroup data and AP / Dual Enrollment coursework.
 What demographic data did you use?
 Enrollment data available in IC, Attendance rates for extracurricular activities, faculty data, faculty survey What does the demographic data tell you?
-SMHS had a population of approximately 1330 students for the 2021-2022 school year.
-This is down from approximately 1500 ten years ago.
-The attendance zone has not changed but the population of Fayette County is aging, especially in our attendance zone.
-About 70% of the student population is white with a free and reduced lunch rate of only about 8%.
-Student population is a little more diverse now than five years ago (76% white then).
-SMHS faculty are more experienced in comparison to other schools with only three current teachers in their first three years of their teaching career.
-Student and faculty populations are stable with little turnover year to year.
+SMHS had a population of approximately 1350 students for the 2024-2025 school year.
+About 68% of the student population is white with a free and reduced lunch rate of only about 15%.
+SMHS has an experienced faculty that has remained stable over the years.
 The vast majority of SMHS students attended elementary and middle school in our feeder schools.